IagoMaracaja/dashboard-cd-ch/README.md

 ### How to run this project

 ```
-    Navigate to the source folder and run 'ng server'
+    Navigate to the source folder and run 'ng serve'
 ```

 ```